 Our son was hesitant to try snorkeling so it was great for him to have the opportunity to see the fish in their natural habitat.

-It is one of the more expensive tours in Maui, but you will find that the experience is well worth the cost.
+It is one of the more expensive tours in Maui, but you will find that the Atlantis Submarine cost is totally worth it.

 About Diane McAllister